DojoBits/openfest2025-workshop-n8n/automate-the-boring-stuff-with-n8n.md

 > In programming, call this dynamic replacement of value references (placeholders)
 > string interpolation

-We return the mini script with the statement:
+We finish the mini script with the statement:

 ```javascript
 return [{ json: { message } }];